paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-049-military-selective-service.md

 Section was formerly classified to section 456 of the former Appendix to this title prior to editorial reclassification and renumbering as this section.

 #### Amendments
+2025—Subsec. (a)(1).
+Pub.
+L. 119–60, § 535(b)(2)(A), struck out “required to be” before “registered under [section 3802 of this title](./chapter-049-military-selective-service.md#section-3802)” and substituted “registered” for “subject to registration” and “registered and liable for training” for “liable for registration and training”.

+Subsec. (a)(2).
+Pub.
+L. 119–60, § 535(b)(2)(B), struck out “required to be” before “registered under [section 3802 of this title](./chapter-049-military-selective-service.md#section-3802)” in two places.

 2006—Subsec. (a)(1).
 Pub.
 L. 109–163, § 515(g)(3)(A), substituted “members of the United States Navy Reserve” for “United States Naval Reserves”.

 Subsec. (d)(1)(A).
 Pub.
 L. 109–163, § 515(h), substituted “United States Navy Reserve” for “United States Naval Reserve”.